HIV and Specific Populations

-CDC recommends that everyone 13 to 64 years old get tested for HIV at least once and that people at high risk of infection get tested more often.
+CDC recommends that everyone 13 to 64 years old get tested for HIV at least once as part of routine health care and that people at higher risk of infection get tested more often.
 Your health care provider may recommend HIV testing if you are over 64 and at risk for HIV infection.

 For several reasons, older people are less likely to get tested for HIV:

-- Health care providers may not think to ask older adults about their HIV risk factors, including sexual activity, and may not recommend HIV testing.
+- Health care providers may not always think to test older adults for HIV.

-- Some older people may be embarrassed to discuss HIV testing with their health care providers.
+- Some older people may be embarrassed or afraid to be tested for HIV.

 - In older adults, signs of HIV infection may be mistaken for symptoms of aging or of age-related conditions.
-Consequently, HIV testing is often not offered to older adults.
+Consequently, testing to diagnose the condition may not include HIV testing.

 For these reasons, HIV is more likely to be diagnosed at an advanced stage in many older adults.
-When diagnosed late, HIV is more likely to advance to AIDS.
+When HIV is diagnosed late, this means that treatment with ART starts late too.